-Interconnect IP technology is complex, and our customer support is critical for the successful deployment of our IP in our customers' designs, and we have 30 corporate and field application engineers in our global support organization.
+Interconnect IP technology is complex, and our customer support is critical for the successful deployment of our IP in our customers' designs, and we maintain a team of corporate and field application engineers in our global support organization.
 High-quality support is important for customer retention, and the importance of our support function will increase as we expand our business and pursue new customers.
 If we do not help our customers quickly resolve issues and provide effective ongoing support, our ability to maintain and expand our offerings to existing and new customers could suffer, and our reputation with existing or potential customers could suffer.

-Our dependence on international customers and operations also subjects us to a range of other additional regulatory, operational, financial and political risks that could adversely affect our financial results.
+Our dependence on international customers and operations also subjects us to a range of other additional regulatory, operational, financial, and political risks that could adversely affect our financial results.

-For 2021 56.9% of our revenue was derived from sales to customers outside of the United States.
-In particular, we derived 27.1% of our revenue in 2021 from customers located in China.
-For the six months ended June 30, 2022, 57.7% of our revenue was derived from sales to customers outside of the United States and 22.6% of our revenue was derived from customers located in China.
+We derived 59.3% of our revenue for 2022 from sales to customers outside of the United States.
+In particular, we derived 28.8% of our revenue in 2022 from customers located in China.
+For the three months ended March 31, 2023, 65.3% of our revenue was derived from sales to customers outside of the United States and 29.0% of our revenue was derived from customers located in China.
 We expect our revenue from China to decrease due to the applicable U.S. government trade restrictions.
 As a result, the economic, political, legal and social conditions in China could harm our business.
-In addition, we have offices globally with our sales and research and development being conducted in offices located in the San Francisco Bay Area, Texas, France, China, South Korea and Japan.
+In addition, we have offices globally with our sales and research and development being conducted in offices located in the San Francisco Bay Area, Texas, France, China, South Korea, and Japan.
 Moreover, conducting business outside the United States subjects us to a number of additional risks and challenges, including: